-The Registry enrollment is now closed but includes 30,664 rescue and recovery workers and 49,732 survivors who lived, worked, attended school, or were present in lower Manhattan on September 11, 2001.
+The Registry enrollment is now closed but includes 30,664 rescue and recovery workers and 49,732 survivors who lived,worked, attended school, or were present in lower Manhattan on September 11, 2001.
 Nearly 9,000 enrollees are both survivors and rescue and recovery workers.
-Approximately 2,625 children under the age of eighteen were registered in 2003-2004, and all are now adults 18 years of age or older.
-Approximately 1,532 child enrollees who have aged into adulthood have consented to remain in the Registry as young adults, including 174 in 2019.
-WTC Registry staff are conducting outreach to the remaining unconsented new young adults.
+Approximately 2,622 children under the age of eighteen were registered in 2003-2004, and all are now adults 18 years of age or older.
+To-date, a total of 1,712 child enrollees who have aged into adulthood have consented to remain in the Registry as young adults.
+WTC Registry staff will soon resume conducting outreach to the remaining unconsented new young adults.